korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_13_Streams/README.md

 and print their information out.
 Imagine that maybe you'd like to send them a special coupon, for being long time learners, and clients of yours.
-Remember, you can use _peek_ to help you understand your stream processing, if you don't feel confident about your results.
+Remember, you can use _peek_ to help you understand your stream processing if you don't feel confident about your results.
 </div>